Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 The shift that matters: from measuring activity to measuring outcomes.

 This isn't a measurement problem.
 It's a purpose problem.
 When you don't have a clear picture of what value you exist to create, you default to measuring what's easy to count.
 Dashboards turn green.
 KPIs are met.
 Activity is high.
-And nobody notices that the organization has quietly stopped delivering on its reason for being.
+And nobody notices that the organisation has quietly stopped delivering on its reason for being.

 Stakeholders Are Not Just Customers